Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 NOTE:
 - constructors are inherently payable
 - ink! message will reject calls with funds if it's not marked as such
-- mutable reference alow sme to modify the storage.
+- mutable references allow me to modify the storage.
 - queries are for free, mutations are metered (you pay gas)
   - you will also pay for queries within such transactions